Broken Symmetry in Ideal Chern Bands

 On the other hand, robust spin-valley polarization has been observed in moir\'e TMD systems~\cite{FCI_MoTe2_1,FCI_MoTe2_2,FCI_MoTe2_3, PhysRevX.13.031037} but FCIs were found only at hole doping $\nu_h = 2/3$ of the valence band while absent at the particle-hole dual filling $\nu_h = 1/3$ reflecting strong particle-hole asymmetry similar to our study.
 While chiral TBG is significantly different from moir\'e TMDs, we believe that our results provide general and relevant insights to this problem.
 We have shown that even in an idealized model, translation and particle-hole symmetries is strongly violated even in absence of band mixing, hence such symmetries should not be expected in any model derived starting from an underlying lattice structure.

 \acknowledgments{{\it Acknowledgements.---} We acknowledge discussions with Jie Wang.
 H.~Liu and E.~J.~Bergholtz were supported by the Swedish Research Council (VR, grant 2018-00313), the Wallenberg Academy Fellows program of the Knut and Alice Wallenberg Foundation (2018.0460) and the G\"oran Gustafsson Foundation for Research in Natural Sciences and Medicine.
-Z.~Liu was supported by the National Natural Science Foundation of China (Grant No.~12350403).
+Z. ~Liu is supported by the National Natural Science Foundation of China (Grant No. 12350403 and 12374149) and the National Key Research and Development Program of China (Grant No. 2021YFA1401902).
 K.Yang is supported by the ANR-DFG project (TWISTGRAPH).
 A. Abouelkomsan is supported by the Knut and Alice Wallenberg Foundation (2022.0348). }

 \onecolumngrid